agude/agude.github.io/_drafts/2020-08-31-python_patterns_map_filter.md

 ]
 ```

-Which is not as readable as the `map` and `filter` example, which is very
+However, this is not as readable as the `map` and `filter` example, which is very
 short, very readable, and even a bit... [functional][functional].[^1]

 [functional]: https://en.wikipedia.org/wiki/Functional_programming